 I love this shade of periwinkle blue.
 How could you not love this sofa for a very long time?

 This room (below) is designed by Samantha Pynn, one of my favourite Canadian designers.
 But how old is it?

 It’s hard to tell because the colours are still fresh but I know this room has been around for almost 10 years and was decorated during the brown trend.
 You wouldn’t know that though because there is no brown here.
 Colour is way more timeless.

 Interior Design by Samantha Pynn

-When did I decorate this living room?
+When did I decorate this living room (below)?
 Usually, if a room was decorated in the brown trend the dead giveaway would be brown in the upholstery but it’s not here, so it lives, still today in 2016.
-This room was completed in 2009 (at the end of the brown trend here in the West Coast).
+This room was actually completed in 2009 (at the end of the brown trend here in the West Coast).

 Turquoise became trendy again in 2002 with the brown trend.
 I distinctly remember this date because until then, everyone was buying sage green sofas.
 It’s now 15 years later and this colour is still going strong.
 Robert Allen had lots of new colourful books with turquoise.

 Is navy blue the new gray?
-Only time will tell but it’s certainly a versatile colour.
+Only time will tell but it’s certainly a versatile and very classic colour choice.

 Is pink too feminine?
-Not when it’s in a room like this.
+Not when it’s part of a room decorated like this.

 In April, I led my Specify Colour with Confidence™ event in Charlotte to a fabulous new group of True Colour Experts and then I was at High Point Market to tour around and write my 2017 trends report.